 General reference material is available to access from the shelves in our reading rooms, but most of our items are stored in closed 'stacks' and need to be individually ordered.

-Most material can be found via Library Search and using additional catalogues and databases.
+Most material can be found via the main catalogue and using additional catalogues and databases.
 You may also like to consult our manuscripts guides and catalogues and our overview of rare book collections to help you find material.
 You can use our Moving Image Archive catalogue to search for films and video content.

 When you have found an item you would like to consult, you must order it.
 Most items can be ordered using our online request system.
 There are separate procedures to order manuscripts and request maps.
 Once requests are received, items are fetched and delivered to the Collection and Returns Desk of the relevant reading room, where they will be kept on reserve for you for six working days.